Oral Cancer: Radiation Therapy

 Radiation therapy is a treatment for cancer that uses high-energy X-rays.
 A machine directs the rays of energy to the area of cancer.
 Radiation therapy is also called radiotherapy.
 Its goal is to kill or shrink cancer cells.

 When radiation therapy is used

-Your doctor may recommend radiation therapy for you in any of the following situations:
+Your doctor may advise radiation therapy for you in any of these cases:

-You have localized oral cancer without any evidence of cancer spread.
+Your oral cancer has not spread.
 In this case, you may have external radiation, especially if surgery is not an option for you.

-You have a medium to large sized tumor, or the cancer has spread to nearby lymph nodes.
-Radiation therapy may be used along with chemotherapy as the initial treatment.
+You have a medium to large tumor.
+Or, the cancer has spread to nearby lymph nodes.
+Radiation therapy may be used along with chemotherapy as the first treatment.

 You’ve just had surgery for a medium to large tumor.
-In this case the doctor may recommend radiation to help ensure the tumor was destroyed.
+In this case the doctor may advise radiation to help make sure the tumor is destroyed.

 You’ve already had surgery or another treatment and your cancer has come back.